-Ransomware: An executive guide to one of the biggest menaces on the web | ZDNet
+What is ransomware?
+Everything you need to know about one of the biggest menaces on the web | ZDNet

 What is a ransomware attack?

+Ransomware has grown to be one of the biggest problems on the web.
+It's a form of malicious software -- malware -- which encrypts documents on a PC or even across a network.
+Victims can often only regain access to their encrypted files and PCs by paying a ransom to the criminals behind the ransomware.

+A ransomware infection often starts with someone clicking on what looks like an innocent attachment, and it can be a headache for companies of all sizes if vital files and documents (think spreadsheets and invoices) are suddenly encrypted and inaccessible.
+But that's not the only way to get infected.

-Cybercriminals didn't use to be so obvious.
+Cybercriminals didn't used to be so obvious.
 If hackers infiltrated your corporate network, they would do everything possible to avoid detection.
-It was in their best interests not to alert a victim that they'd fallen victim to cybercrime.
+It was in their best interests not to alert a victim that they'd fallen victim to a cybercriminal.

 But now, if you are attacked with file-encrypting ransomware, criminals will brazenly announce they're holding your corporate data hostage until you pay a ransom in order to get it back.

-It might sound too simple, but it's working: cybercriminals pocketed over $1bn from ransomware attacks during 2016 alone.
+It might sound too simple, but it's working: cybercriminals pocketed over $1bn from ransomware attacks during 2016 alone and a Europol report describes it as having "eclipsed" most other global cybercriminal threats in 2017.

 What is the history of ransomware?

-While ransomware exploded last year, increasing by an estimated 748 percent, it's not a new phenomenon; the first instance of what we now know as ransomware appeared in 1989.
+While ransomware exploded last year, increasing by an estimated 748 percent, it's not a new phenomenon: the first instance of what we now know as ransomware appeared in 1989.

 Known as AIDS or the PC Cyborg Trojan, the virus was sent to victims -- mostly in the healthcare industry -- on a floppy disc.
-The ransomware counted the number of times the PC was booted: once it hit 90, it encrypted the machine and demanded the user 'renew their license' with 'PC Cyborg Corporation ' by sending $189 or $378 to a post office box in Panama.
+The ransomware counted the number of times the PC was booted: once it hit 90, it encrypted the machine and the files on it and demanded the user 'renew their license' with 'PC Cyborg Corporation ' by sending $189 or $378 to a post office box in Panama.

 How did ransomware evolve?